 Most students in a Health Sciences, Nursing and Human Services program need to provide a current Immunization/vaccination Record.
 If there is a Section "A": Mandatory Medical Requirements on your Clinical/Field Pre-Placement Health Form, you must provide proof of immunization.
 Depending on your personal situation, this process can take up to three months to complete and will require some planning.

 Why is the Immunization Record important?

 Immunizations must be current to have access to clinical placement environments.

 Here's what you need to do:

-Step 1: Arrange to have a medical professional complete the Clinical/Field Pre-Placement Health Form verifying all immunizations are current.
-If required, a copy of your blood test results must be provided to ParaMed at the time of your clearance appointment.
+Step 1: Arrange to have a medical professional complete the Profession Practice Health Form (Clinical/Field Pre-Placement Health Form) verifying all immunizations are current.
+Please ensure you have a copy of your immunization record and blood test results for your pre-placement clearance.

 Step 2: Know your due date.
 See the upper right corner of your health form as the date may differ for each program year.